 "Job Polarization," or the shift towards high- and low-skill occupations, is a symptom of the decline in “routine” jobs.
 A 2013 report from the Federal Reserve Bank of Kansas City finds that from 1983 to 2012, high-skilled jobs increased by 11 percent while medium-skilled jobs decreased by 14 percent.
 This loss and gain cycle was seen across all employment sectors, not just in traditionally middle-class and middle-skill jobs such as manufacturing.

-This infographic explores the reasons behind the polarization of employment and the ramifications this process has had for the economy, and if you’re still wondering which career best suits you, take our free career test.
+This infographic explores the reasons behind the polarization of employment and the ramifications this process has had for the economy.

 Sources: For a complete list of sources, please view the infographic.